open-contracting/standard/docs/getting_started/change_history.md

 # Change History

 Tracking change over time is important for users of contracting data.
-For example, frequent changes or amendments can signal possible corruption (red flags), or opportunities for improvement in the management of public contracts.
+Frequent changes during the procurement process can signal possible corruption.
+Constant, repetitive changes through processes may reveal some opportunities for improvement.

-Publishers are encouraged to publish changes to the contracting process in real time, whenever possible.
-OCDS supports real-time publication with the releases and records model, which describes how to publish updates to a contracting process and maintain a history of changes.
+Publishers ought to aim to publish data in real-time and to provide a change history.
+The OCDS releases and records model describes how to do this.

 ## The Releases and Records model

-Releases and records are the JSON document formats supported by OCDS.
-These formats are not independent (records require the use of releases), but they can be seen as alternative publication formats.
-Publishers should decide whether to use releases, records or both to better support their goals.
+Releases and records are the two JSON document formats supported by OCDS.
+To publish records, it is necessary to also publish releases.
+Publishers need to decide whether to publish releases and records or only releases.
+The best option depends on your goals and technical constraints.

 Consider the timeline of a contracting process.
-While OCDS identifies five possible stages in the timeline (planning, tender, award, contract, implementation) there can be multiple events during each stage.
-The image below shows a slice of the timeline in a contracting process.
+OCDS identifies five main stages but there can be many events within each stage.
+The image below shows an example timeline for a contracting process.

 ![Contracting Process](../_static/png/changehistory_process.png)

-There are major events that indicate progress from one stage to another, like the publication of an award notice, and there are smaller events that  take place within a stage, like extending the deadline for bid submission.
+There are major events that mark the progress from one stage to another, like an award notice.
+Smaller events take place within a stage, like a deadline extension for bidding.
 In OCDS, all changes are disclosed using **releases**.
-Releases are JSON documents, published each time there is any update to the contracting process.
+Releases are JSON documents, published each time there is an update in the process.

 ![Contracting Process with releases](../_static/png/changehistory_process2.png)

-Releases are **immutable**, therefore each change should be documented in a **new** release, rather than by updating an existing one.
-The history of a contracting process, then, is represented by the collection of all releases published for the process.
+Releases are **immutable**.
+Each change should be documented in a **new** release, rather than by updating an existing one.
+The collection of releases for a particular process makes its change history.

 **Records** are JSON documents that act as an index of all releases for a single contracting process.
-While releases should never be updated, records should be updated each time there is a change to add a new release to the index.
+While releases should never be updated, records are updated each time there is a change.
+A record is updated by adding a new release to the index.
 There should be a single record for each contracting process at all times.

 ![Contracting Process with releases and a record](../_static/png/changehistory_process_record.png)

 Records may also contain:

-* A *compiled release*, which uses the same structure as an OCDS release and represents the latest state of each field.
+* A *compiled release*, which uses the same structure as an OCDS release.
+It represents the latest state of each field.

 * A *versioned release*, that contains a history of changes for each individual field.

-These structures are designed to help users easily access both the current state of the whole contracting process and a detailed history of changes for individual fields.
+These structures are designed to help users to access:

+* The current state of the contracting process
+* The detailed history of changes for individual fields

-In accounting terms, releases are analogous to individual transactions in an account, whilst a record represents both the ledger of all transactions for the account (the releases list) and the closing balance for the account (the compiled release).
+In accounting terms, releases are analogous to individual transactions in an account.
+A record represents both the ledger of all transactions and the closing balance.
+The ledger is the releases list, and the closing balance is the compiled release.

-In software development terms, releases are analogous to individual Git commits on a branch, whilst a record represents both the commit history for the branch (the releases list) and HEAD for the branch (the compiled release).
+In software development terms, releases are analogous to Git commits on a branch.
+A record represents both the commit history for the branch and the HEAD for the branch.
+The releases list is the commit history, and the HEAD is the compiled release.

 ### Releases

-Releases follow the OCDS Release schema, which gives them flexibility to publish small portions of data along with a few required fields.
+Releases follow the OCDS Release schema.
+The schema is flexible enough to publish small portions of data, along with a few required fields.
 The box below shows an example.

 ```eval_rst
 .. jsoninclude:: ../examples/tender.json